-Each TAD parcel contains data related to property characteristics, ownership and exemption information.
-Accurate ownership and legal description data is maintained by processing recorded deeds and plats that are provided by the Tarrant County Clerk's office.
-Exemptions are administered based on statutes and monetary guidelines authorized by state and local
+Each TAD account contains data related to property characteristics, ownership and exemption information.
+Accurate ownership and legal description data is updated and maintained by processing recorded deeds and plats that are provided by the Tarrant County Clerk's office.
 Existing property characteristics data is updated and maintained through on-site inspections and other generally accepted methods.
 The property data related to new construction and other building permit activity is also collected through an annual field review effort.
 Each city within TAD's jurisdiction provides permit information either electronically or in paper form.
 Comparable sales data is also routinely validated as part of the building permit field review and reappraisal activities.